 Pat said, “There’s a life inside baseball, inside the clubhouse that I think is really special.
 It was fun to be part of it.
 There’s kind of an ephemeral experience when you’re a kid.
 You put on the uniform and you’re in the dugout, making our own pine tar and rosin bags.
 Then you run out to the on deck circle and you’re standing next to all these great players.
 There’s Reggie Jackson swinging a bat with a metal ring on it and there you are, just a few feet away from him.
 You run up and get his bat when he cracks a homer, or high five a Brewer player like Tommy Harper when he hits a homer.”

 I wish to thank Pat and Rick for their time and memories – and what I posted today is just the tip of the iceberg.
-I will perhaps post more of these interviews at a later date.
 Much of what they told me has been very instrumental in shaping my research for my Brewers book.
 I know Pat has talked about writing a book about his experiences in previous interviews, and I hope to see it happen someday.